Yashfeen11/HackWing-Squad/water-leakage-theft-detection/README.md

     Iot & Automation

 ## Problem Statement
-    In many cities and town, a large amount of water is wasted either due to leakage in pipes and illegal water usage i.e theft
+    In many cities and towns, a large amount of water is wasted either due to leakage in pipes or illegal water usage, i.e., theft.
-    These problems usually go unnoticed because there is no system that continously monitors the following -> How much water is flowing through pipelines ->Is there any kind of water loss through it
+    These problems usually go unnoticed because there is no system that continuously monitors the following.
+    -> How much water is flowing through pipelines ->Is there any kind of water loss through it